Rodents

 Teeth: Large, chisel-shaped incisors that leave prominent teeth marks on objects and surfaces

-Fur: Coarse and bristly coat that’s mostly brown or grey, except for a tan or light gray underbelly
+Fur: Long, stout body with coarse and bristly fur that’s mostly brown or grey, except for a tan or light gray underbelly